unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

-# Driver Installation on the Remote
+# Driver installation on the Remote

-Starting with firmware v1.9.0, installation drivers can be installed on the Remote.
+Starting with firmware v1.9.0, custom installation drivers can be installed on the Remote.

+‼️ Custom integration drivers is a developer preview and not all features are implemented yet.
+See [missing features](#missing-features).

-## Installation Archive Format
+## Installation archive format

 Integration driver archive requirements:
 - TAR GZip archive (either .tgz or .tar.gz file suffix) with a maximum size of 100 MB.